abruhal/VestusOldCursiveFont/README.md

 in the phrase "optumum et uerissumum" you would write "optumum&uerissumum".

-Othet Tironian characters can be used with regular spaces.
+Other Tironian characters can be used with regular spaces.